 Most guys want to find a cologne that fits their style and is appealing to other people as well.
-There's some scents you might love wearing but no one else seems quite as enamored of.
-Then there's others (like my love/hate relationship with Curve) that you’re not crazy about but get people commenting and asking you what cologne you’re wearing all day long.
-Of course, the ideal is to find a fragrance you enjoy wearing AND that other people enjoy smelling on you.
+There are some scents you might love wearing but no one else seems quite as enamored of.
+Then there are others that you’re not crazy about but get people commenting and asking you what cologne you’re wearing all day long.

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!